 Credit Implications of Moving Bank

-Many Irish businesses may not realise that all of their credit facilities won’t automatically transfer to their new banking provider.
-While most Term Loans will transfer, Overdrafts attached to Current Accounts will not auto transfer and businesses/sole traders will need to make a fresh application for a new overdraft facility.
+Following the exit of Ulster Bank and KBC from the Irish market some Irish businesses may have lost credit facilities that didn’t automatically transfer to their new banking provider e.g. overdrafts attached to Current Accounts.
+Businesses/sole traders may need to make a fresh application for a new overdraft facility.

-SME’s will need to allow time for the bank to assess their application for a credit facility, and will need to provide supporting documentation such as
+Despite having had a banking relationship elsewhere, “New to Bank” customers always need to allow time for the new bank to assess their application for a credit facility, and will need to provide supporting documentation such as

 - Business ownership